PHI Isolation & Selective Sharing

 ## Design Notes

-* Predictable targeting: Use stable dimension names/tags to avoid brittle selectors.
+* **Predictable targeting**: use stable dimension names and tags to avoid brittle selectors.

-* Verbal auth data: If capturing DOB or similar attributes for authentication, store them as explicit dimensions with appropriate controls; they are part of the user’s PHI model.
+* **Verbal auth data**: if you capture DOB or similar attributes for authentication, store them as explicit dimensions with appropriate controls.
+They are part of the user's PHI model.